digidip/tapjaw-importer/README.md

         - **StdoutIterator** *(Convert the entity to JSON and output to STDOUT buffer)*

 ## Commands

-Tapjaw proudly embraces [OCLIF](https://github.com/oclif/oclif) for the implementation of commands.

 The basic `TapjawCommand` abstracts a number of the command's behaviours away from the developer, since Tapjaw operates in a predefined flow.